JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_05_Excel.md

 1. Enter the following prompt:

-    +++Summarize the dataset and provide an overview of the key metrics.+++
+    *Summarize the dataset and provide an overview of the key metrics*

     Copilot responds with both a table that you can add to a new sheet, and a reply that details the key metrics.

-1. Select **Add to a new sheet** to include this data in your Excel workbook.
+1. Select **Insert to a new sheet** to include this data in your Excel workbook.

-1. Review the table.
-When you're done, select **Go back to data** to return to Sheet 1.

 ## Exercise 2 - Identify sales trends